flipacholas/Architecture-of-consoles/articles/xbox.md

 #### The controller

-The Xbox came with a bulky controller called **The Duke**, its set of inputs aren't any different from what the other competitors had... except from the usage of analogue circuitry (8-bit wide) on the face buttons, allowing games to detect 'half-presses' from most of the button set.
+The Xbox came with a bulky controller called **The Duke**, its set of inputs aren't any different from what the other competitors had... except the usage of analogue circuitry (8-bit wide) on the face buttons, allowing games to detect 'half-presses' from most of the button set.
 On the other side, the Duke was so widely criticised that Microsoft replaced it with a new revision called **Controller S** months after the release of the console.

 {{< side_by_side >}}
   <div class="toleft">